kenmcgarry/DrugSideEffects/R/README.md

 ### Whats next?
 I need to write a number functions to handle:

-1. Direct R communications with STITCH database - so far I manually create protein interactions using their browser.
++ **JSON** — 1.
+Direct R communications with STITCH database - so far I manually create protein interactions using their browser.

 2. Pathway analysis with KEGG or Reactome - I have used hard coded solutions so far (for Alzheimers') and need to make it generic for any disease with functions.